GrinonBarrett/Taksidos/Placeholder Servile.md

 -----

-**Breath Weapon**: The wolkenar may loose a blast of charged elemental energy exhaled as an action.
+**Breath Weapon**: The draconni may loose a blast of charged elemental energy exhaled as an action.
 This is treated as the ray of a wand attack.
 It must rest before doing so again.
-This is determined per the invoker's dominion, being one of two possibilities.
+The damage type is determined per the invoker's dominion, being one of two possibilities.
 Once it is determined, it cannot be changed.
 Additionbally, it gains a +4 bonus to defense against the damage type of its breath weapons.
 * **Chosen Spirit**.
 Ki or Sonic.
 * **The Earth**.
 Acid or Fire.
 * **The Flame**.
 Fire or Radiant.